 Do You Have Other Options to Get Around Washington D.C., Without a Car?

-Visiting DC with your family sounds like the potential for fun, but do you need a car in Washington, D.C.?
-It depends on how you wish to explore Washington, D.C., and if you want to go further afield.
+Visiting DC with your family sounds like fun, but do you need a car?
+It depends on how you wish to explore the city and whether you want to go further afield.

 Some tourists prefer quick, independent transportation to their destination, while others like to take slow, steady strolls and become immersed in the city’s vibe.
 If you belong to the latter group, we have a handful of options for you.